YashdalfTheGray/auto-ngtemplate-loader/README.md

 ### Installation

 Once the repository is cloned, run `npm install` to get all the dependencies.
 The examples in this package also depend on `ngtemplate-loader` and `html-loader`.
-Those are declared as peer dependencies of this package so they need to be installed with `npm install ngtemplate-loader html-loader`.

-If you're using a npm v5, you will need to include the `--no-save` flag so that they don't get added to the package dependencies.

 ### Running

-There are two example projects includes.
-One that has one directive and another that has more.
-You can run `npm run one-directive`, `npm run many-directives` or `npm run multiple-directives` to see the loader in action.
-Once successful, examining the `build/bundle.js` file will show the results.
+There are a few example projects included.
+One that has one directive, another that has more, one that uses templates from a different folder, and one that uses absolute paths.
+You can run `npm run one-directive`, `npm run many-directives`, `npm run multiple-directives`, `npm run separated-templates`, or `npm run absolute-paths` to see the loader in action.
+Once successful, examining the `build/bundle.js` file under the respective examples folder will show the results.

 ### Testing